UF Named Facilities

 Ralph D. Turlington Hall

 Ralph D. Turlington has a lifelong close association with the University of Florida.
 His father was for many years a faculty member and department head in the College of Agriculture.
 Ralph graduated from the P.K.
 Yonge Laboratory School and received his BSBA degree with honors.
-He taught three years on the faculty of the College of Business Administration.
+He taught three years on the faculty of the Warrington College of Business.
 As a student he was active in student affairs - elected member of the Student Council and Business Manager of The Alligator.
 He was a member of Florida Blue Key.
 He received the University of Florida Distinguished Alumni Award in 1968.

 Ralph is a MBA graduate of Harvard University and a veteran of World War II and the Korean War.